On utility maximization without passing by the dual problem: Large markets

 \section{Large markets}

-The methods of the present paper are also applicable to markets with frictions, this will be expounded in another study.
-Here we present an application to models with infinitely many assets.
+The methods of the present paper are also applicable to markets with frictions, even in the presence of model ambiguity, see \cite{robust}.
+Here we present another application, to models with infinitely many assets.

 Large financial markets were introduced in \cite{kabanov-kramkov} as a sequence of market models with a finitely many assets.
 For a review of the related literature we refer to \cite{josef,callum}.
 In the present paper we only treat the case where all the countably many assets are defined on the same probability space.